World's Best Small-Ship Cruise Line

 - The re-design of lounges and public rooms to create more spacious areas for relaxation

-- The creation of elegant new lounge and dining areas around the Pool Grill
+- The creation of new lounge and dining areas around the Pool Grill

 - New carpeting, wallpaper, upholstery, light fixtures, and drapes in most public areas and guest suite accommodations

-- More casual dining options with the addition of pizza ovens and ice-cream bars
+- More casual dining options with the installation of a pizza oven and ice cream bar

 Regent Seven Seas Cruises